 Please enjoy this transcript of my second episode featuring Debbie Millman, who has been called one of the most influential designers working today.
-In this interview, she answers questions submitted by readers.
-It was transcribed and therefore might contain a few typos.
-When interviews last 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the episode here or by selecting any of the options below.